Please note this is for entry into the third year of the BA (Hons) Global Management degree.

-This is a 1 year programme with entry into the third and final year of the BA (Hons) Global Management.
+This is for entry into the third and final year of the BA (Hons) Global Management.

 In addition to taking 60 credits of core modules, you will be required to take 30 credits worth of pathway electives and 30 credits of option modules to complete your degree.
 The selection of pathway electives and option modules available for Autumn 2017 will differ from those available in Spring 2018.

-This programme uses a wide range of curriculum delivery methods, including: lectures, seminars, role plays, case studies, external guest speakers, e-learning via VLE, field trips, leadership experiences at another specialist location, presentations, written assignments, portfolio building, group work, simulations, peer assessments and workshops.
+This third and final year of the BA (Hons) Global Management degree uses a wide range of curriculum delivery methods, including: lectures, seminars, role plays, case studies, external guest speakers, e-learning via VLE, field trips, leadership experiences at another specialist location, presentations, written assignments, portfolio building, group work, simulations, peer assessments and workshops.

 Considerable emphasis is placed on self-directed personal development, independent learning and critical thinking.